 First, don't panic!
 If you rush, you will not make good decisions and are more likely to make a mistake and regret your choices.
-Take your time, talk to staff and current students and watch the videos for each course.
+Take your time, talk to staff and also to current students.

 Why do I choose option subjects?